LeoPBgit/Pikzilla-Racing/README.md

   - Section vertical padding: 120px top and bottom for main content sections
   - Footer spacing: 150px spacing before the footer on all pages
   - Title-to-paragraph spacing: 20px between section titles and paragraphs
-  - Paragraph-to-button spacing: 40px between paragraphs and buttons
+  - Paragraph-to-button spacing: 20px between paragraphs and buttons
+  - Border-to-heading spacing: 40px spacing below the border.svg vector in the welcome section

 - **Design Elements**:
   - Flat Design: No rounded corners on ANY elements (buttons, cards, images, containers, inputs, etc.)